runwayml/learn/docs/create/train-models.md

 The higher the number of Training Steps, the longer it will take to train your model.
 Estimated training time will update according to a combination of the Pre-Trained Model you select and the number of Training Steps.
 If your account does not have enough credits, your Training Experiment might stop before training completes.

-Click **Start Training** to continue.
+Enter the **number of Training Steps** and click **Start Training** to continue.

 << insert image here! >>

 ## Step 5: Train Your Model
-At the start of the training process, all your images will be pre-processed, cropped and resized.
-After this completes, an estimated amount of training time will post under the ETA status on the right.
+At the start of the training process, all your images will be pre-processed and prepared for training.
+After this completes, an estimated amount of training time will post under the **ETA status** on the right.

-The actual training process occurs on a Remote GPU in RunwayML's cloud infrastructure and it's not unsual for the process to take several hours.
+?> The training process occurs on a Remote GPU in RunwayML's cloud infrastructure, and it's not unsual for the process to take several hours.
 During this time, it's okay to use other features in RunwayML, close the application, or even turn off your computer and check back later.

-Versions of your model will be saved every 500 Training Steps, also known as Checkpoints.
+When training completes, you can review the progress at various Training Steps, save a sample image from a particular step, as well as export a progress video.

+Make sure that your account has enough credits, otherwise your training experiment will stop.

+Click **Next** to continue.

 ## Step 6: Use Your Model
-When training completes, you can review the progress at various Training Steps.

-Click Next
+Your model is now ready to run and you  can explore all the possible images it can generate.
+How exciting!
+What will you discover?!

-Add your Model to a Workspace
+Click **Run Your Model in a Workspace**.
 When you do, the StyleGAN model will be added to a Workspace.
-To use your particular model, select in the list of Checklists from options in right pane of the app, and click Run Remotely << notes about cost, including links to subscription plan options >>.
+To use your particular model, select it from Checkpoints listed on the right, and click **Run Remotely**.

-All the possible images that you model can create will appear in the top window pane.

-<< Watch this vide from Gene Kogan to learn more about the archicture of a generative model like this and how it works blah blah blah >>

- to augment and extend the style and subject matter of your creative practice
+?> 📽 To learn more about how generative models work, including StyleGAN, watch another [quick video](https://www.youtube.com/watch?v=f-cCpVGoxhY) from Gene Kogan.